 On November 18, 2016, the Company entered into a capital term loan facility agreement with SVB, providing for the SVB Term Loan in the total amount of \$10,000,000.
-The Company has initially drawn down \$8,000,000 of the SVB Term Loan, and has a conditional option to draw down an additional \$2,000,000 by April 28, 2017 upon (i) positive data for its ongoing Phase 1 clinical trial of EPI-506 and (ii) receipt of the third and final tranche of the CPRIT Grant of \$5,422,000.
+The Company has initially drawn down \$8,000,000 of the SVB Term Loan, and has a conditional option to draw down an additional \$2,000,000 by July 31, 2017 upon (i) positive data for its ongoing Phase 1 clinical trial of EPI-506 and (ii) receipt of the third and final tranche of the CPRIT Grant of \$5,422,000.
 The SVB Term Loan bears an interest rate of WSJ Prime Rate plus 3% per annum and will mature on September 1, 2020.
 The SVB Term Loan requires a final payment of 8.6% of the amount advanced, due upon the earlier of the maturity or termination of the SVB Term Loan.
 The Company is required to make interest only payments until December 31, 2017.
-The interest only payment period will be extended by six months if the second tranche of \$2,000,000 is drawn.
+The interest only payment period would have been extended by six months if the second tranche of \$2,000,000 was drawn.
 The SVB Term Loan is secured by perfected first priority lien on all of the Company's assets, with a negative pledge on intellectual property.
 The SVB Term Loan does not contain any financial covenants.
-As at the filing of these financial statements, the Company has not drawn down the additional \$2,000,000 and is in discussions with SVB regarding an extension to the April 28, 2017 drawdown date.
-There is no confirmation as to whether these funds will be available to the Company as of the filing date of these financial statements.
+As at the date of this MD&A, the Company is in communication with SVB to extend the deadline to draw the additional \$2,000,000 beyond July 31, 2017.